demisto/content/Utils/Dataset_formatter_xsiem/README.md

 * Windows paths or any backslash '\' in json format columns will turn to double '\\'

 ### Example to run the script
-python dataset_formatter_xsiem.py -i 'Pulse_Secure - Pulse_Secure.csv'
+python dataset_formatter_xsiam.py -i 'Pulse_Secure - Pulse_Secure.csv'

 ### Script parameters
-usage: dataset_formatter_xsiem.py [-h] [-i INPUT] [-o OUTPUT] [-v]
+usage: dataset_formatter_xsiam.py [-h] [-i INPUT] [-o OUTPUT] [-v]

-A Script to format csv/tsv files in order to upload to XSIEM.
+A Script to format csv/tsv files in order to upload to XSIAM.
 This script is a work in progress and does not give a complete solution. if found a dataset that does not upload after running the script plz DM.

 optional arguments:
 ##### -h, --help